We want you to have the best possible holiday on the Isle of Harris...

 Free Wi-Fi is available in both Tarbert hotels and the Cal-Mac waiting room on Tarbert pier.

-There is a Post Office, a Bank of Scotland (with restricted hours) and a Link ATM in the main car park.
+There is a Post Office and a Link ATM in the main car park.

 BUNAVONEADER

-Bunavoneader is the site of an old Whaling station and probably the most remote tennis court in Britain!
+It is also the site of an old Whaling station and probably the most remote tennis court in Britain!

 On the way there from Tarbert, you will pass through Ardhasaig which has a garage for fuel, a general store and lovely a la carte dining at Ardhasaig Hotel.